micapolos/micascheme/leo/README.md

 document readme
   leo scheme programming language

-  leo scheme is a programming language which uses indentation instead of parentheses this document is a valid leo scheme program it uses << and >> to separate text from code
+  leo scheme is a dialect of scheme which uses indentation instead of parentheses this document is a valid program in leo scheme it can be executed in command line with "leo readme.leo"

   quick start
     overview
-      leo translates indentation into standard scheme s-expressions each indented block represents a new level of nesting
+      leo translates indentation into standard scheme s-expressions each indented block represents a new level of nesting text and code is separated using << and >> quotes
+      << example >> form contain code snippets to execute

     basic syntax >> example
       define hello "Hello"